readyready15728/misc/awakemud-notes.md

 * The 'handler' host of the Portland GridGuide System has paydata.
 * 'locate file snowflake'.
 (You'll know which run.)
 * Johnson NewBody Labs in East Tacoma has paydata in the basement.
-* Vancouver Center (guess where) has stores that sell cyberware and light military armor and also there's an ATM.
+* Vancouver Center (guess where) has stores that sell high-end cyberware and light military armor and also there's an ATM.
 * You can drive your vehicle into the cargo plane at the airport.
 * Make good use of LTG and RTG logins.
 * Investigate the Matrix terminals in Dante's Inferno further.